-That said, for our free Amazon keyword tool, you can use the Rank value and Top 10 indicators to pick the most popular search keywords for Amazon.
+That said, for our free Amazon keyword tool, you can use the popularity score and Top 10 indicators to pick the most popular search keywords for Amazon.

 As far as we know, accurate Amazon keyword search volume data is only available after you have run a sponsored ad for some time on a product listing.

 Amazon shut down its search volume API endpoint sometime in 2018.